hetmanskyi-cloud/AWS/README.md

 ## Remote State Management

+# Remote State Must Be Configured First

+Important: If you skip this step, Terraform may recreate resources, causing downtime or duplication.

 This project uses S3 for remote state storage with DynamoDB for state locking.
 The configuration is in `remote_backend.tf`.

 To enable remote state storage: